 Climate policy targets: how can European forests contribute?

-News release: Climate Smart Forestry could cut EU CO2 by additional 9%
+Read the news report: Climate Smart Forestry could cut EU CO2 by additional 9%

 Une Sylviculture Intelligente sur le Plan Climatique pourrait représenter une atténuation supplémentaire de 9 % des émissions de CO2 actuelles de l'Europe

 The ThinkForest seminar “Climate policy targets: how can European forests contribute” brought together policymakers, scientists and stakeholders at the COP21 Climate Generations area in Paris on 1 December.
 Discussions focused on three major issues:

 - expanding the mitigation potential of forests

 - the bioeconomy and the possibilities it offers for substitution of fossil-fuel based products